Humor research: Humor and pain

 Humor's effect on pain tolerance is another point of interest within humor research.
 Hypotheses for this research include the idea that the positive feelings of humor will increase the threshold of pain that a person can endure.
 These ideas are implicit in some folk wisdom as well as in anecdotes such as Norman Cousins' recovery story.
-Though not all studies have showed support for the pain-reducing effect of humor, humor and comedy stimuli do have effects on pain tolerance and perception, particularly when pain is assessed after the humor stimuli is completed.
+Though not all studies have shown support for the pain-reducing effect of humor, humor and comedy stimuli do have effects on pain tolerance and perception, particularly when pain is assessed after the humor stimuli is completed.
 Based on the measures of most studies examining pain, it is difficult to tell if simply consuming humorous material is sufficient for pain reduction, or if actual laughter is a necessary component.
 Further, some studies that used negative affect control groups found that pain thresholds also increased for people experiencing unsettling stimuli, such as a clip from a horror movie.
 So, humor does have an effect on pain, but it is unclear what exact behavioral requirements are necessary as well as if humor has an effect greater than other emotionally salient experiences.